 Cloud Backup Policies

-Veeam ONE Monitor allows you to track Veeam Backup for Microsoft Azure and Veeam Backup for AWS policies that store backups on external repositories integrated with Veeam Backup & Replication servers.
+Veeam ONE Client allows you to track Veeam Backup for Microsoft Azure and Veeam Backup for AWS policies that store backups on external repositories integrated with Veeam Backup & Replication servers.

 You can view real-time job statistics at different levels of your backup infrastructure:

 - Policies targeted to external repositories of a specific backup server

 - Policies targeted to external repositories of all backup servers controlled by Veeam Backup Enterprise Manager

 - All policies across the entire backup infrastructure

 Viewing Policy Details